urda/website/_posts/2010-09-09-inking-in-silverlight.md

 We first make sure to capture the input of the mouse.
 After we have done this we need to see if a stylus was used.
 The easiest way to do that is to see if it was inverted.
 An inverted stylus should act like an eraser (much like flipping to the other side of a pencil).
 A normal mouse input will never have an inverted value.
 However, if we detect that a stylus has been flipped, we can assume the user wants to erase a stroke or strokes from the screen.
 Once that statement has been evaluated to true we just flip the mode to erase, update the cursor, and flip a flag that lets the program know we used a stylus.

-If we hadn&#8217;t used a stylus, we simply check to see what mode we are in for inking based on the last button pressed by the user.
+If we hadn't used a stylus, we simply check to see what mode we are in for inking based on the last button pressed by the user.
 If we are erasing we collect the points for use later in a variable.
 Otherwise, we create a new Stroke() object and add the ink on screen.

 While the user is moving around on screen, we have another event handler that is running throughout mouse movement.